 Instructions to users:

-If you are uninsured and you have had an accident you should consider reading our “I’ve Had A Car Accident And I’m Uninsured”.
+If you are uninsured and you have had an accident you should consider reading our Car Accident when Uninsured fact sheet.

-- Only use this letter if you agree you are at fault and you owe money to the insurer.
-Be prepared to pay, or start paying the amount you agree you owe immediately.
+- Only use this letter if you agree you are at fault and you agree that you owe the amount the insurer is claiming.
+If you do not agree with the amount, get legal advice first.

 Step 2: Find the correct address to send this letter to your insurer